Books

 Read about a poem "Backyard" in Poetry Society of America.

-Read some other poems in Poetry Northwest and New Poetry in Translation.
+Read some other poems in Poetry Northwest and World Poetry Review (New Poetry in Translation).

-Read an interview with Ye Lijun, "Living and Writing in Lishui" in Kenyon Review, and an interview with Sze-Lorrain in Lantern Review.
+Read Sze-Lorrain's interview with Ye Lijun, "Living and Writing in Lishui" in Kenyon Review, and an interview with Sze-Lorrain in Lantern Review.

 Read reviews in the Asian Review of Books, Los Angeles Review of Books, The Literary Review, Center for Literary Publishing, The Los Angeles Review, and Cha: An Asian Literary Journal.